pparvina/Data_Wrangling_Twitter/README.md

 Analyze and visualize your wrangled data in your wrangle_act.ipynb Jupyter Notebook.
 At least three (3) insights and one (1) visualization must be produced.

+## Insights

+This project have found out that Twitter account called WeRateDogs have interesting rating system and have identifies the modt popular dog stages.